xseman/dotfiles/README.md

 - `free` — Display amount of free and used memory in the system
 - `lspci` — List all PCI devices
 - `lsusb` — List USB devices
+- `pidof` — Find the process ID of a running program
 - `ps` — Report a snapshot of the current processes.

 ### System tray